-Getting waitlisted from your number one school choice can be difficult.
+When you apply to your top-choice college, you hope to get accepted, but know that rejection is possible too.
+But there’s a third outcome—getting waitlisted—which, for some, can actually be the most emotionally difficult.
 Logically, you know that it's a better outcome than an outright rejection, but the uncertainty around getting waitlisted can ratchet up anxiety during an already stress-filled college admissions process.

 If you want to remain on the waitlist, formally notify the school that you're still interested in enrolling.
 You'll want to send a letter of intent that includes information about any recent achievements since you sent in your application.

 Reach out to your contacts in the admissions office to request an interview (or a follow-up interview if you've already had one), so that you can personally show the school why you're a great candidate.
-While it's important to let the school know you're still interested, you shouldn't follow up too often.
-Regular calls or emails to the busy admissions office could hurt, rather than help, your chances.
+Of course, while you want to express your enthusiasm, don’t let it cross into nagging territory.
+Repeated calls or emails to a busy admissions officer could hurt—rather than help—your chances.

 If you haven’t gotten a call that you’re off the waitlist, you may want to make a plan to consider applying as a transfer student for next year.
 You can spend your first year studying hard, getting to know faculty, and sending in a transfer application with a stellar first-year transcript and letters of recommendation, along with restating your commitment as to why the school is your first choice.
 Many colleges will read your new application alongside your old one, giving you a chance to show real academic improvement.

 6. Get excited about your new school

 Once you’ve decided on a plan B, get excited about what they have to offer.
 Read the course catalog and select courses, make a list of some extracurricular activities you’re interested in, and enjoy everything orientation has to offer.
 It may be helpful to write down what you liked the most about your dream school—doing so can help you find similarities at your new school, too.